EnterpriseDB/tpa/docs/src/platform-aws.md

 aws_secret_access_key = wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY
 ```

-The AMI user should at least have following set of permissions so tpaexec
+The AMI user must have at least the following set of permissions so tpaexec
-can use it to provision ec2 resources.
+can use it to provision ec2 resources:
 ```
 ec2:AssociateRouteTable
 ec2:AttachInternetGateway